 Study shows patients with abnormal values of Beckman Coulter’s novel MDW biomarker are four- to six- times more likely to be diagnosed with (or develop) sepsis

 Brea, Calif., August 5, 2020 — Beckman Coulter today announced new analysis from the pivotal study of its novel monocyte distribution width (MDW) hematologic biomarker for sepsis detection.
 The analysis showed that abnormal MDW values, when considered along with the standard physiologic parameters at the time of patient presentation in the emergency department, signifies a four- to six-times higher probability of sepsis diagnosis.
-The pivotal study enrolled 2,158 Emergency Department patients in three leading academic centers and was a basis for FDA clearance of Beckman Coulter’s Early Sepsis Indicator.
+The pivotal study enrolled 2,158 Emergency Department patients in three leading academic centers and as an evaluation of Beckman Coulter’s Early Sepsis Indicator.

 The analysis was recently published in the Journal of Intensive Care titled, “Monocyte distribution width enhances early sepsis detection in the emergency department beyond SIRS and qSOFA”.